 Second, numerous central government-controlled enterprises are the big boys in their industry, which, by relying on the monopolistic policies accorded them by the state, can relatively easily earn high profits and so are not required to take risks in nurturing a unicorn in a new sector.

 Third, central government-controlled enterprises are governed by an entire set of complex internal management procedures, with one investment often requiring the carrying out of several approval procedures, whereas the investment opportunities of unicorns are often ephemeral, making it impossible for them to wait on ponderous approval procedures.
 Accordingly, central government-controlled enterprises often see good opportunities slip through their fingers.

 Practical significance of the rational development of unicorn enterprises.
 When evaluating unicorn enterprises, it is not enough to only look at their operating profit and total market capitalization, but also their value and contribution to society, their ability to satisfy and resolve the public’s demands and issues, and their core competitiveness should be taken into consideration, as only in this way can the true mission, value and significance of a unicorn enterprise be manifested.

 What is important is that a unicorn enterprise should maintain integrity, and not evade taxes, produce fake or substandard goods, or engage in fraud, as only in this way can its merit be called “noble” and “pure”.
 Unicorn enterprises should draw on the spirit of the “rational” market economy, and have a sense of social mission and positive values, so as to become an enterprise that can genuinely benefit society.

-Liu Xiaoming is a senior partner at Longan Law Firm.
+Liu Xiaoming is a senior partner and director of the Company Law and legal advisers professional committee at Longan Law Firm.
 He can be contacted on +86 10 6532 0366 or by e-mail at firstname.lastname@example.org